artisan-build/agent-os-md/standards/code-style.md

 - Every class must have a docblock with a one or two-sentence description.
 - Method docblocks must not contain `@return` tags unless the return of the method is not specific enough to satisfy the PHPStan type checking.
 - Method docblocks must not contain `@param` tags unless the parameter is not specific enough to satisfy the PHPStan type checking.
+- Keep code complexity to a minimum.
+Use early returns rather than nested or complex conditionals.
+If you find yourself using elseif, find another way to solve the problem.
+Whenever you use else, ask yourself if there is an opportunity for an early return.

 ## Naming in PHP